whisthq/whist/container-images/README.md

 # Fractal Container Images

-| Base Ubuntu 20.04
+| Dockerfiles Building CI
 |:--:|
 |![Docker Image CI](https://github.com/fractalcomputers/container-images/workflows/Docker%20Image%20CI/badge.svg)|

-This repository contains the Docker images containerizing the various applications that Fractal streams or is planning to stream from containers via our streaming technology.
-The base images running the containerized Fractal protocol are under the `/base/` subfolder, and are used as a starter images for the application Dockerfiles which are in each of their respective application-type subfolders.
+for containerizing the various applications that Fractal streams or is planning to stream from containers via our streaming technology.
+The base image running the containerized Fractal protocol is under the `/base/` subfolder, and is used as a starter images for the application Dockerfiles which are in each of their respective application-type subfolders.
+This base image runs Ubuntu 20.04 and installs everything needed to interface with the drivers and the Fractal protocol.

 **Supported Applications**

+- Google Chrome
+- Mozilla Firefox
+- Blender
+- Blockbench
--   None yet
+- Slack

+## Development

+To contribute to enhancing the general container images Fractal uses, you should contribute to the base Dockerfiles under `/base/`, unless your fixes are application-specific, in which case you should contribute to the relevant Dockerfile for the application.
+We strive to make container images as lean as possible to optimize for concurrency and reduce the realm of possible security attacks possible.
+Contributions should be made via pull requests to the `dev` branch, which is then merged up to `master` once deployed to production.
+The `master` branch is going to automatically deploy to production via AWS ECR (this is a current TODO), and must not be pushed to unless thorough testing has been performed.

+For general development, refer to the `/base` subfolder README, and to your specific applications' subfolder README for application-specific development.
+See below for our continous integration process.

 ## More detailed Usage